aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 ---

-## Why *Doom 3*?
+## Introduction

+This article presents the design and implementation of a GPU-accelerated path tracer integrated into **id Software**'s *Doom 3* engine via the [dhewm3](https://dhewm3.org/) source port.
+The renderer intercepts dhewm3's draw call pipeline at the backend level, extracts scene geometry and lighting data, constructs a bounding volume hierarchy on the GPU, and evaluates physically based light transport — all within the constraints of a twenty-year-old game engine that was never designed for it.

-I first played *Doom 3* on an AMD Duron 700 MHz with 768 MB of RAM and a Radeon 9250 — hardware I still have in the closet.
-It wasn't smooth.
-Didn't matter.
-The per-pixel lighting, the dynamic shadows, the way a single flashlight beam could make a hallway feel like a place — that was enough to rewire what I wanted to do with my life.
+The motivation is personal.
+I first played *Doom 3* on an AMD Duron 700 MHz with a Radeon 9250 — hardware I still have in the closet.
+The per-pixel lighting, the dynamic shadows, the way a single flashlight beam could make a hallway feel like a place — that rewired what I wanted to do with my life.
+By 2008 I was building primitive engines around the *Doom 3* SDK.
+A year later I hacked together a spherical path tracer following [smallpt](http://www.kevinbeason.com/smallpt/) and [tokaspt](https://github.com/JarkkoPFC/tokaspt).

-Instead of excelling in school, I was crying through the night trying to get OpenGL, GLSL, and rendering right for my very early primitive game engines — cobbled together from whatever source I could find.
-NeHe tutorials, gamedev.net forums, GPL'd idTech projects and SDKs.
-I read through *Mathematics for Game Developers*, *Game Engine Architecture*, *Game Programming Gems*, *Core Techniques and Algorithms in Game Programming* — anything that might explain why my renderer and game engine architecture wasn't quite there.

-Around 2008, I was on my third attempt at a game engine and built it heavily around the *Doom 3* SDK.
-It wasn't much — normal and specular mapping from TGA textures was there, BSP loading worked, OBJ/LWO/MD5mesh static models were supported — but shadows were vague at best.
-Still, I was happy I'd made something *similar* with very limited knowledge.
-A year later I hacked together a primitive spherical path tracer, following [smallpt](http://www.kevinbeason.com/smallpt/) and [tokaspt](https://github.com/JarkkoPFC/tokaspt) as examples to learn from.
 The code was ugly.
 It rendered something.
 That was enough.

-I always wanted to put a path tracer inside a real game engine — not a toy scene, not a Cornell box, but something people actually played.
-When I finally had the time to do it, combining the engine I grew up studying with the rendering technique I'd been circling for years felt inevitable.
-Projects like [Q2VKPT](https://github.com/cschied/q2vkpt) proved it could work.
-I just went for it.

-The engine itself made the decision easy.
-The full source is GPL'd, the architecture is clean, and dhewm3 has kept it building on modern systems ever since.
-Every light is an explicit source with position, color, radius, and projection parameters.
-No baked lightmaps.
-No ambiguity.
-The scene data is right there in the draw call pipeline, waiting to be intercepted.
+The goal was always to combine these two threads — the engine I grew up studying and the rendering technique I'd been circling for years.
+Projects like Schied's [Q2VKPT](https://github.com/cschied/q2vkpt) (2019) demonstrated that real-time path tracing inside a classic id engine was feasible. *Doom 3*'s GPL'd source, explicit lighting model — every light is a placed entity with position, color, radius, and projection parameters, no baked lightmaps — and dhewm3's modern build system made it the ideal target.

 The approach: intercept the geometry and lights dhewm3 submits each frame, upload everything to CUDA, build a BVH, path trace the scene, and blit the result back through OpenGL.
 No engine rewrite.
 No new asset pipeline.
 Just a `renderer_cuda/` directory sitting next to the existing `renderer/` and a CMake flag to enable it.